makersmecca/PomodoroStudyApp/README.md

   </span>
 </div>
 <h3> HaloFocus is <a href="https://halofocus.netlify.app">live!</a></h3>
-<p>With a clean, distraction-free UI, and an array of Ambient Sounds, HaloFocus assists your workflow and provides tools like Breathing Exercises and To-Do lists to enhance productivity. </p>
+> With a clean, distraction-free UI, and an array of Ambient Sounds, HaloFocus assists your workflow and provides tools like Breathing Exercises and To-Do lists to enhance productivity.

 ## FEATURES:
 - **Pomodoro Timer:** Predefined time durations as well as custom time durations for your focus sessions.